mildmojo/HTMLE/README.md

 3) **Run the compiler:**
-On PC: right-click "build for steam.bat" and select "Run as administrator" On Mac: double click "build for steam.command"
-In Terminal: Type "grunt steam" and hit enter
+On PC: right-click "build for steam.bat" and select "Run as administrator" On Mac/Linux: double click "build for steam.command" In Terminal: Type "npx grunt steam" and hit enter

 5) **Run the uploader:**
-On PC: right-click "upload to steam.bat" and select "Run as administrator" On Mac: double click "upload to steam.command"
-In Terminal: "grunt upload-steam" and hit enter
+On PC: right-click "upload to steam.bat" and select "Run as administrator" On Mac/Linux: double click "upload to steam.command" In Terminal: "npx grunt upload-steam" and hit enter

 ---